jonbrownm/app-list-manager/README.md

 ## Overview

-This repository contains everything for building, running and deploying dev.jonbrownm.com/repoSlug.
+This repository contains everything for building, running and deploying dev.jonbrownm.com/app-list-manager.

 *Latest version running on <http://dev.jonbrownm.com/app-list-manager>*

+## App List Manager

+App List Manager is a simple browser based tool to manage a single list.
+Items can be added and removed from the list.
+Data is contained within the browser local storage so even when the session ends, items will be retained for next time.

 ## Installation
 To get the project up and running, and view the project in the browser, complete the following steps: